lmgyuan/spatial_turnabout/README.md

 2. A list of evidences (Ace Attorney) or truth bullets (Danganronpa) and their descriptions
 3. A list of testimonies

 The task is to take the above as input and predict a contradicting pair of evidence or character (Ace Attorney only) and a testimony.
-One or more correct contradicting pairs are used for evaluation.

 ## Evaluation